isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/overview.md

 Planning your timetables and thinking of additional internships to maximise your semester?
 Invest 10 hours a week with us and embark on a journey of invaluable industry knowledge and skills.

 ![Alt text for image on Isomer site](/images/Youth3.jpg)
+## Get exclusive access to our Entrepreneurship Exposure Series as your training
+All job shadows will be given exclusive access to attend our Entrepreneurship Exposure Series (hyperlink) as a training programme, which consists of bi-weekly industry-led sessions from August to October.
+You will get the opportunity to hear from established speakers in the international entrepreneurship ecosystem on startups, innovation and upskilling.

 ## 3 exciting roles
 ![Alt text for image on Isomer site](/images/Youth1.jpg)
 ### 1. Partnerships